circlefin/malachite/specs/english/synchronization/README.md

 We consider a composition of three components
 - Consensus.
 The consensus node: Executing consensus iteratively over multiple heights, and storing the decided blocks
 - Client.
-Blocksync Client: That tries to obtain data (certificates, blocks) in order to decide quickly, in case the node has fallen behind, and other nodes have already decided on blocks.
+Blocksync Client: That tries to obtain data (certificates, blocks) in order to decide quickly, in case the node has fallen behind and other nodes have already decided on blocks.
 - Server.
 Blocksync Server.
-Provides data about decided blocks to clients
+Provides data about decided blocks to clients.

 #### Outline of the protocol